global-asp/asp-source/en/0291_what-vusis-sister-said.md

 they broke the egg for the cake.
 The cake was for the wedding.
-Now there is no egg, no cake, and no gift.”
+Now there is no egg, no cake, and no gift."

 ##
 Vusi's sister thought for a while, then she said,
-“Vusi my brother, I don't really care about gifts.
+"Vusi my brother, I don't really care about gifts.
 I don't even care about the cake!
 We are all here together, I am happy.
-Now put on your smart clothes and let's celebrate this day!”
+Now put on your smart clothes and let's celebrate this day!"
 And so that's what Vusi did.

 ##